pearcej/cpp4python/_sources/Cpp4Python/firstcppprogram.rst

 A time honored tradition in Computer Science is to write a program called “hello world.”
 The “hello world” program is simple and easy.
-There are no logic errors to make, so getting it to run relies only on understanding the syntax.
+No logic errors are possible to make, so getting it to run relies only on understanding the syntax.
 Let's look at an easy version of "hello world" in Python: